iaamar/sse-mcp/README.md

 1. Clone this repository.
 2. Install the necessary dependencies by running `npm install`.
+3. Build the project by running `npm run build`.
-3. Run the project with `node index.js`.
+4. Run the project with `npm start`.

 ## Usage